How much fluid should I drink to help keep my kidneys healthy?

 The more you exercise, the more fluid you'll need to keep your body hydrated.
 During long bouts of intense exercise it is best to use a sports drink that contains sodium, as this will help replace sodium lost in sweat and reduce the chances of developing hyponatremia, which can be life-threatening.
 Fluid levels should be topped up to replace sweat produced through exercise.

 Hot or humid weather can make you sweat and requires additional intake of fluid.
 Heated indoor air also can cause your skin to lose moisture during wintertime.
 Further, altitudes greater than 2,500 meters (8,200 feet) may trigger increased urination and more rapid breathing, which use up more of your fluid reserves.
 An air traveler can lose approximately 1.5 litres of water during a three-hour flight.

 Illness or health conditions

-Signs of illnesses, such as fever, vomiting and diarrhoea cause your body to lose additional fluids and in these cases - you should ensure that you keep your body hydrated!
+Signs of illness, such as fever, vomiting and diarrhoea cause your body to lose additional fluids and in these cases - you should ensure that you keep your body hydrated!
 Certain conditions including bladder Infections and urinary tract or kidney stones, also require increased water intake.
 On the other hand, certain conditions such as heart failure and some types of kidney, liver and adrenal diseases may impair excretion of water and even require that you limit your fluid intake.

 Pregnancy or breast-feeding